-At the Council, we recognise that working with you is vital for a successful building project.
+We recognise that working with you is vital for a successful building project.
 We are here to help.
-There are resources on these pages will help you plan your building project.
+The resources on these pages will help you plan your building project.

 When building work is exempt from requiring a building consent and what conditions other building work can be considered for an exemption.